amityadav0/Prediction-market-contracts/prediction-guide.md

 ![](./.gitbook/assets/image%20%2811%29.png)

-3. A new window will appear showing the amount of Harmony you can collect with a **Confirm** button.
+3. A new window will appear showing the amount of ONE you can collect with a **Confirm** button.
 Click the button and confirm the action in your wallet.

 ![](./.gitbook/assets/image%20%28113%29.png)

-Your Harmony winnings will now be in your wallet.
+Your ONE winnings will now be in your wallet.
-Harmony
+ONE
 ## Viewing historic profit and loss data

 If you'd like to see how you've done overall in Prediction, you can view PNL \(Profit and Loss\) data whenever you'd like.